MahdiTavakol/Free_Energy/Thermodynamic_Integration/Simulation_Setup/README.md

 TI-Foldermaker.sh ---> Creats folders for TI steps.

 TI.in ---> LAMMPS input script which randomly changes y% of atoms of type Ca2+ to type X and runs a simulation.

+shMaker.sh ---> This file creates sh files for running the individual steps on ARCHER2

+shSubmitter.sh ---> Submits the .sh files on ARCHER2